hochschule-pforzheim/ml-examples/README.md

 # Examples
-This repository contains examples used at Pforzheim University of Applied Sciences.
-The example may just demonstrate something, may also be parts of lectures or simply outcomes of workshops.
+This repository contains examples from workshops at Pforzheim University of Applied Sciences.
+Provided examples may just demonstrate something, may be parts of lectures or simply outcomes of workshops.
 Each example contains a separate readme file that describes details about its purpose.

-Have fun using them and let us know about improvements!
+Have fun 😊 using the examples and let us know 🔊 about improvements!